 Last week I wrote about aspects of the job search that recently laid off employees should think about as they look for their next gig.
 The post was intended to help job seekers overcome stereotypes that will unknowingly be encountered in the job search.
-Employers, hiring managers and recruiters are all people and we all hold pre conceived notions based on past experience.
-The experience of being laid off from a large brand comes with it’s share of baggage and last weeks goal was expose pro active steps for job seekers to overcome stereotypes in the job search.
+Employers, hiring managers and recruiters are all people and we all hold preconceived notions based on past experience.
+The experience of being laid off from a large brand comes with its share of baggage and last weeks goal was to expose proactive steps for job seekers to overcome stereotypes in the job search.

 Since last weeks post, I have received a number of emails asking how to handle the severance packages that were offered, specifically as it relates to accepting job offers with new employers.

-The gist of the questions were summed up below per one reader who posted their question in the comments section:
+The gist of the questions was summed up below per one reader who posted their question in the comments section:

 “I heard that we will lose our severance package if we start a new job before Sept 15.
 Any advice on how to juggle around that?”

 This is a great question and I should have addressed it in the original post.
-Before I answer the question I thought I would like to provide a high level summary on the differences between how employers and employees view severance packages as it is relevant to the answer.
+Before I answer the question I thought I would like to provide a high-level summary of the differences between how employers and employees view severance packages as it is relevant to the answer.
 Per my usual, I want to provide the business logic to the advice.
-Please keep in mind these are high level thoughts as they relate to the above question, asked in it’s entirety.
+Please keep in mind these are high-level thoughts as they relate to the above question, asked in its entirety.
 I am not going to go into consideration for signed NDA’s, non-competes or 20-year tenured sr. execs.

 In my experience, there are a couple of ways to look at severance packages.
 One perspective is how the company looks at severance packages and the other is how employees view severance packages.
 Not surprisingly, the view for both parties is very different.